design-automation-edu/urban-prototyping-2018/adrian/iteration1.md

 <p align="center"> _Figure 1c: Concrete and Green Buffer Zones_

 Industrial buildings acts as a physical buffer between the Ayer Rajah Expressway (AYE) and the rest of the programs on site (Figure 1c).
 Forming a concrete screen to alleviate issues such as noise pollution.
-Layout of the industrial block follows a single story volume, with an internal courtyard green space.
+Layout of the industrial blocks follow a single story volume, 10m height, with an internal courtyard green space.
 This is to facilitate loading / unloading of heavy equipment as well as of provision of green spaces for workers.
-An additional green spine segregates the industrial and residential functions.
-Providing a intermediate recreational zone for residents and workers of the district.
+An additional green spine segregates the industrial and residential functions, providing an intermediate recreational zone for residents and workers of the district.